Tarkus: Side two

 Side two features six songs unrelated to the conceptual title track.
 "Jeremy Bender" is a rendition of the Stephen Foster song "Oh!
 Susanna" and Emerson's performance was influenced by Floyd Cramer, one of his favourite pianists.
-It came about when Emerson was playing the song's chord progressions on a honky-tonk piano and incorporated some fifth root chords, which the band liked.
+It came about when Emerson was playing the song's chord progressions on a honky-tonk piano and incorporated some fifth-root chords, which the band liked.
 The closing features handclaps from Emerson and Palmer.
 "Bitches Crystal" originated from the idea of playing a boogie-woogie part in a 6/8 time signature, with Emerson naming Dave Brubeck's "Countdown" as an influence to his playing on it.
 The band had a firm idea on the direction of the track early on, although some parts were difficult for the group to put down.
 Lake was not a fan of Brubeck as Emerson was, but Palmer was into Brubeck's drummer Joe Morello and Emerson noticed his style of drumming in Palmer's performance.

 "The Only Way (Hymn)" contains themes from Toccata and Fugue in F major, BWV 540 and Prelude and Fugue VI, BWV 851 by Bach, and features Emerson on the pipe organ at St Mark's church in Finchley, north London which was put down using a mobile recording facility.
 Lake wrote the lyrics after the music was recorded; Emerson and Palmer considered the religious implication in the line: "Can you believe God makes you breathe, why did he lose six million Jews?" was a bit too strong, but they went along with it.
-"Infinite Space (Conclusion)" features Emerson playing a 7ft Bechstein grand piano, and came about from the band's decision to follow the profound lyrics on "The Only Way" with a laid-back piece.
+"Infinite Space (Conclusion)" features Emerson playing a 7-ft Bechstein grand piano, and came about from the band's decision to follow "The Only Way" with a laid-back piece.